LibraryCarpentry/lc-open-refine/CONTRIBUTING.md

-# Contributing

-Library Carpentry builds on the work of [Software Carpentry][swc-site] and [Data Carpentry][dc-site].
+*Library Carpentry builds on the work of [Software Carpentry][swc-site] and [Data Carpentry][dc-site].
 It uses the same contribution guidelines as these projects.
-This can be found below.
+This can be found below.*

 ______

+# Contributing

 [Software Carpentry][swc-site] and [Data Carpentry][dc-site] are open source projects, and we welcome contributions of all kinds: